 Linear interpolation was used to determine the percent of the shares subject to the award that vested between each threshold.
-The actual Net Cash Provided by Operating Activities was \$181.6 million and \$141.0 million during the fiscal years ended January 31, 2021 and 2022, respectively.
-Accordingly, in March 2022, the compensation committee approved an aggregate vesting of 88% with respect to the FY20 PRSUs.
+The actual relative total stockholder return was in the 39th percentile.
+Accordingly, in March 2023, the compensation committee approved a vesting of 79% with respect to the FY21 PRSUs.

-Fiscal Year 2023 Equity Awards
+Fiscal Year 2024 Equity Awards

-In March 2022, the compensation committee determined that performance-based vesting restricted stock units granted in fiscal year ending January 31, 2023 would be earned and vest based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index to further align executive compensation to our stockholders' return.
-Accordingly, in March 2022, our compensation committee approved the grant to our executive officers of equity awards in the form of both time-based vesting restricted stock units and performance-based vesting restricted stock units.
-An award consisting of one-half of the restricted stock units granted to each executive officer other than our CEO vests based upon the executive officer's continuing service to the Company, with one quarter of the restricted stock units vesting on the first anniversary of the vesting commencement date and the remaining portion vesting ratably over the 12 following calendar quarters, such that the award is fully vested on the fourth anniversary of the vesting commencement date.
+In March 2023, the compensation committee determined that performance-based vesting restricted stock units granted in fiscal year ending January 31, 2024 would be earned and vest based on our relative total stockholder return compared to the stock price of the constituents of the Russell 2000 index to further align executive compensation to our stockholders' return.
+Accordingly, in March 2023, our compensation committee approved the grant to our executive officers of equity awards in the form of both time-based vesting restricted stock units and performance-based vesting restricted stock units.
+An award consisting of one-half of the restricted stock units granted to each executive officer other than our CEO vests based upon the executive officer's continuing service to the Company, with one quarter of the restricted stock units vesting on April 1, 2024 (the "FY24 award initial vesting date") and the remaining portion vesting ratably over the 12 following calendar guarters, such that the award is fully vested on the third anniversary of the FY24 award initial vesting date.
 Another award consisting of one-half of the restricted stock units granted to each executive officer other than our CEO may be earned and vests based on the achievement of relative total stockholder return targets.
-All of the restricted stock units that are to be earned and vest based on the achievement of the applicable total stockholder return goals.
+All of the restricted stock units granted to our CEO in March 2023 are performance-based vesting restricted stock units that are to be earned and vest based on the achievement of the applicable total stockholder return goals.